botlabs-gg/yagpdb-docs-v2/content/docs/reference/templates/syntax-and-data.md

 ### Execution

-To execute a custom command, one of three methods may be used: `template`, `block`, or `execTemplate`.
+To execute an associated template, one of three methods may be used: `template`, `block`, or `execTemplate`.

 #### Template action